dirkbeer/adsb-analysis/README.md

 * The P(D) stays high (90%-100%) at low ranges where the signal is well above the detection threshold of the receiver.
 * At the range where the signal gets near the detection threshold, P(D) starts dropping rapidly.
 * Where this transition happens (the "knee") is a good indication of sensitivity and performance of the receiver/amplifier/filter/antenna system.
-* Note that the code tries to identify the knee range, but it doesn't always work.

 ![image](https://github.com/dirkbeer/adsb-analysis/assets/6425332/c886a056-473b-4d5b-b506-6a182b4e70b9)